Peter Sodann: Political activities

-Sodann has been a vocal supporter of the Party of Democratic Socialism (PDS), which in 2007 became the Left Party.
+Sodann was a vocal supporter of the Party of Democratic Socialism (PDS), which in 2007 became the Left Party.
 In July 2005 he announced his interest in running as a candidate of the PDS in Saxony for the 2005 federal election.
 However, he later withdrew himself from considering, citing restrictions on media employment for Bundestag politicians.

-On 13 October 2008 the Left Party's Bundestag delegation nominated Sodann as their candidate for the 2009 presidential election.
-As an actor-turned-politician, the German media has compared him (usually as a criticism) to Ronald Reagan and Arnold Schwarzenegger.
+On 13 October 2008, the Left Party's Bundestag delegation nominated Sodann as their candidate for the 2009 presidential election.
+As an actor-turned-politician, the German media compared him (usually as a criticism) to Ronald Reagan and Arnold Schwarzenegger.
 Since the German president is elected by the Bundesversammlung, in which the vast majority of seats would be held by the Christian Democrats and Social Democrats, Sodann stood little chance of winning.
-Indeed, he finished third in the election, in which the incumbent Horst Köhler was re-elected.
+He finished third in the election, in which the incumbent Horst Köhler was re-elected.

-Personal life
+Personal life and death

-Sodann is currently married to his second wife, Cornelia.
-He is the father of four children through his first marriage: Tina, Susanne, Franz and Karl.
+Sodann was married to his second wife, Cornelia.
+He was the father of four children through his first marriage: Tina, Susanne, Franz and Karl.
+He died on 5 April 2024, at the age of 87.